lexnederbragt/ten_quick_tips_live_coding/ten_quick_tips_live_coding.md

 No matter how well prepared you are, you will make mistakes: typos are hard to avoid, you may overlook something from the lesson instructions, etc.
-This is not really a problem, and can actually be turned into a teachable moment: novices are going to spend at least some their time making similar mistakes, but how to deal with the is left out of most textbooks.
 Experiencing the instructor making a mistake allows learners to see how to diagnose and correct them, and gives the learners permission to make and share theirs.
-This way of dealing with mistakes is so-called "positive error framing" which has shown to be beneficial for learning [@steele-johnsonErrorFramingEffects2014].
+This is a way of dealing with mistakes that is called "positive error framing", and it has shown to be beneficial for learning [@steele-johnsonErrorFramingEffects2014].
+So, don't fear making mistakes, and turn them into a teachable moment: novices are going to spend at least some their time making similar mistakes, but how to deal with the is left out of most textbooks.
+For example, read out the error message and explain how it told you what mistake you made.
+You can also involve the students in the problem-solving by asking them what they think went wrong and how it can be fixed.

 ## Tip 9.
 Get real-time feedback.

+It can be difficult while teaching to be sure all learners are following along and do not fall behind.
-Give each learner two sticky notes of different colours, e.g., blue and yellow, checking with your learners if all of them can distinguish between them (some people are blue-yellow colorblind).
+One way to check with your learners is to give each learner two sticky notes of different colours, e.g., blue and yellow, checking with your learners if all of them can distinguish between them (some people are blue-yellow colorblind).
 These can be held up for voting, but their real use is as status flags.
 If someone has completed an exercise, they put the yellow sticky note on their laptop;
 if they run into a problem and need help, they put up the blue one.
 This is better than having people raise their hands because they can keep working while their flag is raised, while signalling to any available helpers who to go to.

 Also,